pkoevesdi/RUT955-Tools/README.md

 # MQTT-Logger
 Simple MQTT-Logger for Busybox or other shells.
-Writes all MQTT messages from subscribed topics into a file.
+Writes all MQTT messages from subscribed topics comma separated into a file.
 ## Features
 - Log rotation when disk space below threshold (configurable)
 - Logfiles split by size (configurable)
 - option to log into subfolders by topic or all topics together into same log file.
-If the latter, then the topic gets also logged.
+If the latter, then a topic column is added.

 Call script with same options like for [mosquitto_sub](https://mosquitto.org/man/mosquitto_sub-1.html). '-v' gets added.
 Configure output directory and other parameters inside script.